Learning in a Small/Big World: Introduction

 More specifically, I consider a decision maker (DM) who tries to learn the true state of the world from a finite state space, where the number of possible states $N$ measures the complexity of the inference problem.
 In each period $t=1,\cdots,\infty$, the DM guesses what the true state of the world is and gets a higher utility if he makes a correct guess than otherwise.
-In each period after making a guess, he receives a signal and updates his belief.
-To model limited cognitive ability, I assume that the DM's belief is confined to an $M$ sized automaton that captures bounded memory, as in the seminal work of \cite{hellman1970learning}.\footnote{See \cite{compte2012belief}, \cite{wilson2014bounded}, \cite{monte2014value}, \cite{basu2015interim}, \cite{chauvin2019euclidean} \cite{chatterjee2020game} in the economic literature that model belief updating and the aversion of complexity with finite automaton.
-See also \cite{oprea2020makes} and \cite{banovetz2020complexity} for experimental evidence.} The DM's ``belief" is confined to one of $M$ memory states, and a belief updating mechanism specifies a (potentially stochastic) transition rule that determines how he updates his belief from one memory state to another given the signal he receives,\footnote{The Bayesian analogue of this bounded memory setting would be $M$ equals the space of probability simplex and the transition rule is equal to the Bayesian formula.} and a (potentially stochastic) decision rule that determines his guess given his memory state.
+In each period after making a guess, he receives a signal that is independent across periods and updates his belief.
+To model limited cognitive ability, I assume that the DM's belief is confined to an $M$ sized automaton that captures bounded memory, as in the seminal work of \cite{hellman1970learning} and \cite{wilson2014bounded}.\footnote{See also \cite{compte2012belief}, \cite{monte2014value}, \cite{basu2015interim}, \cite{chauvin2019euclidean} \cite{chatterjee2020game} in the economic literature that model belief updating and the aversion of complexity with finite automaton.
+See also \cite{oprea2020makes} and \cite{banovetz2020complexity} for experimental evidence.} The DM's ``belief" is confined to one of $M$ memory states, and a belief updating mechanism specifies an initial memory state, a transition rule that determines how he updates his belief from one memory state to another given the signal he receives, and a decision rule that determines his guess given his memory state.
 In contrast to the Bayesian model, the DM has a coarser idea of the likelihood of different states of the world, and the coarseness decreases in $M$.
-That is, $M$ measures the cognitive ability of the DM.
-I define small worlds as cases where $\frac{N}{M}$ is close to $0$ or in general very small.\footnote{Note that if the individual tracks his belief not with a finite automaton but with a real number statistic, the cardinality of the belief statistics is much larger than $N$, and the model collapses to a Bayesian model.} In contrast, big worlds refer to cases where $\frac{N}{M}$ is bounded away from $0$.
-Thus, whether a problem is a small or big world depends on the relative complexity of the world with respect to the individual's cognitive ability.
+Thus $M$ measures the cognitive ability of the DM.
+I define small worlds as cases where $\frac{N}{M}$ is small, otherwise the decision problem is a big world.
+Thus, whether a problem is a small or big world depends on the relative complexity of the world with respect to the individual's cognitive ability.\footnote{Note that if the individual tracks his belief not with a finite automaton but with a real number statistic, the cardinality of the belief statistics is much larger than $N$, and the model collapses to a Bayesian model.}